Computer model locks in Seahawks vs. Panthers picks, score prediction

 Two NFC division leaders square off in Week 17 action when the Seattle Seahawks visit the Carolina Panthers.
 Each team is coming off a massive divisional win, with Seattle upsetting the Los Angeles Rams in a thrilling Thursday Night Football affair to move to 12-3 and in the driver's seat for both the NFC West title and the No. 1 seed in the conference, while the Panthers beat the Tampa Bay Buccaneers to enter Week 17 with a slim lead in the division.
 Those teams meet again in Week 18 in a game that may very well be a win-or-go-home situation for both sides.

 Kickoff from Bank of America Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Seahawks are 7.5-point road favorites per the latest Seahawks vs. Panthers odds from DraftKings, while the over/under for total points scored is 42.5.
+The Seahawks are seven-point road favorites per the latest Seahawks vs. Panthers odds from DraftKings, while the over/under for total points scored is 42.5.
+The Seahawks are -347 money line favorites (risk $347 to win $100), while the Panthers are +276 underdogs.
 Before making any Panthers vs. Seahawks picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Seahawks vs. Panthers on Sunday